almejo/vsim/README.md

 (and JCSim does not) are:

 - Proper cut, copy and paste
-- Undo/Redo
+- Undo/Redo [done]
-- Better interface
+- Better interface  [done]
 - Proper Save and Load.
-JCSim serialize the complete circuit.
+JCSim serialize the complete circuit.  [done]
-- Color Schemes Suport
+- Color Schemes Suport  [done]
 - Labels for the objects
 - Components tree

 ## Why a new program?
 Why not fix JCSim